-In order to verify the viability of path II under the above conditions, a mixture of phenyl acetyl anilide VI (2 m mol) and anthranilic acid (2 m mole) was irradiated (5 min, TLC).
-The resultant residue was crystallized from ethanol to give IVa yield = 90%.
+In order to verify the viability of path II under the above conditions, a mixture of phenyl acetyl anilide (VI) (2 mmol) and anthranilic acid (2 mmol) was irradiated (5 min, TLC).
+The resultant residue was crystallized from ethanol to give IVa yield of 90%.

-The identity of compounds synthesized by various method was established by their mixed mp, IR and 1H NMR spectral studies.
+The identity of compounds synthesized by various methods was established by their mixed mp, IR and H NMR spectral studies.

-All compounds IVb-f listed in Table 6 were similarly synthesized by neat three-component method comparatively in high yield and reduced time.
+All compounds IVb-f listed in Table 3 were similarly synthesized by neat three-component method comparatively in high yield and reduced time.